California governor signs bill to raise age requirement to 21 for purchase of rifles, shotguns

 Assembly Bill 2103 requires applicants to undergo at least eight hours of training and pass a live-fire shooting test to receive a concealed carry weapons permit.

-Another establishes a lifetime ban on gun ownership for those involuntarily admitted to a facility for mental health disorders, respectively.
+Another establishes a lifetime ban on gun ownership for those involuntarily admitted to a facility for mental health disorders.

 Other bills endorsed by Brown prohibit those with misdemeanor domestic violence convictions from owning guns and the addition of magazines and ammunition to the list of items that can be confiscated as part of a gun violence restraining order.